A Vertical Gardening Ideas Guide

 Scarlet Runner beans are vigorous climbers.
 Their red flowers are wonderful for attracting hummingbirds, and the dried beans are lovely purple and pink shades with speckles.

-Vertical Gradening Ideas for Creative Climbers
+Vertical Gardening Ideas for Creative Climbers

 Now I want to discuss some things you can grow vertically with a little extra work!
 Creative climbers don’t have tendrils that grab, or if they do, the tendrils are not strong enough to support the entire vine from breaking off the structure as the fruit grows (such as melons).
 With some simple tricks, you can grow these larger items vertically and save tons of space in your garden!